 - After prolonged standing

-- During or just after intercourse
+- During, or just after intercourse

-- During later stages of pregnancy
+- During the later stages of pregnancy

 - Swollen vulva/vagina